henryw374/time-literals/README.md

 The default readers and printers of platform date objects don't allow round-tripping, [the reason for which is unknown](https://ask.clojure.org/index.php/11898/printing-and-reading-date-types).

 This is relevant to the java.time types which logically correspond to `#inst` (java.time.Instant and java.time.OffsetDateTime).
 This library contains specific readers and printers for those objects so that they do round-trip.
 When conveying these objects out of process in edn format, they should be tagged as `#inst` of course.
+To do that, simply provide your own implementation of `clojure.core/print-method` for those types.
+With `*print-dup*` true, the concrete type will still show.

 ## Related Libraries